 Preventive Maintenance (PM)

-Regularly scheduled maintenance tasks are performed at predetermined intervals or based on usage thresholds, regardless of the equipment’s actual condition.
+Regularly scheduled maintenance tasks are performed at predetermined intervals or when usage thresholds are met, regardless of the equipment’s actual condition.

 Distinctive features: